AI4Organization/serverless-rag-solution/README.md

 Pinecone is a managed vector database service designed for building and deploying large-scale similarity search applications.
 It offers a simple, scalable solution for developers to implement advanced search features, such as recommendation systems and personalized content discovery, with minimal operational overhead.

+### Milvus

+Milvus is an open-source vector database built for scalable similarity search and AI applications.
+It supports multiple index types and offers high performance and easy scalability, enabling efficient storage and retrieval of vector embeddings for real-time analytics and machine learning models.